MahdiMashrur/Awesome-Coding-Interview-Question-Patterns/README.md

-# Awesome-Coding-Interview-Design-Patterns
+# Awesome-Coding-Interview-Question-Patterns
-# This repo contains the most common design-patterns of a coding interview
+# This repo contains the most common question-patterns of a coding interview

 The following patterns assume that you’ve brushed up on Data Structures.